Crown Of Anguish — Crown Of Anguish Review

 It is a must-listen for anyone who loves music and appreciates the beauty of different sounds and moods.

 The album comes to an end with the last song, Tempestborn.
 The listener is welcome to a four-minute extreme and brutal delight filled with complex instrumental and brutal and crushing vocals.
 We want to give a shoutout to Crown Of Anguish for letting us review their self-titled album.
-Now, we’re going to wrap it up by talking about the final three sins and concluding the review.

 The Fifth Sin, The Memorabilia